How to avoid the 5 biggest blunders with glass block showers

 The reason most of us fail at something is we don’t have a proven system or process which makes the task easier.
 Taking the challenge out of a custom glass block shower wall and base installation is as simple as buying a glass block shower kit.
 The kit will come with the glass block walls premade (even if they have a curved design) and a shower pan (there are ready for tile, solid surface or acrylic options) so it simplifies the installation process and can be done by a first time contractor or DIY homeowner.

-While this article has pointed out the 5 biggest blunders with a custom glass block shower wall there is no need to be fearful of this project.
-To take the worry out I would first recommend talking to a supplier with glass block design, supply and installation expertise.
-They can help you get a game plan for your shower and build a glass block shower pan and base which will make this project simple to install even for someone doing it for the first time.
+While this article has pointed out the biggest blunders with a custom glass block shower wall there is no need to be fearful of this project.
+To take the worry out talk to a supplier with glass block design, supply and installation expertise (and yes – my company has been doing glass block shower designs from what seems like the time Moses was a boy – OK, it’s ONLY been since 1977).
+Simplify your life and do it right the first time.